The mysterious death of Elizabeth Jefferson

 This includes Page Smith, author of Thomas Jefferson: A Revealing Biography.
 Smith plugged Cary’s “very feeble minded if not an idiot” quote into his tawdry thesaurus and decided the best possible way to describe Elizabeth was by saying she was “perilously close to being mentally retarded.”

-Is it just me, or does that sound way worse than plain old retarded?
+Is it just me, or does that sound way worse than actual mental retardation?
 Smith’s book came out in 1976, so perhaps he was too perilously close to missing his Bicentennial deadline to rein in the adverbs.

 A more famous Jefferson biographer, Dumas Malone, also danced ineptly around Elizabeth’s intelligence in his Pulitzer Prize winning six-volume “Jefferson and His Time.”